Longyearbyen – Bergen

 When in Norway

-• Two nights in a four-star hotel in Longyearbyen including breakfast
+• Two nights in a four-star hotel in Longyearbyen, including breakfast and one dinner

 • Camp Barentz Wilderness Evening excursion